by Orysia Khimiak – Aug 4, 2022 7:39:19 AM • 8 min

 Ideally, from 45 minutes to two hours, but we had only 15 minutes cuts.
 Therefore, we had to reproduce a better version of what was there from the data we provided.

 We brainstormed a lot about how to achieve the desired result with the amount of data we had.
 We talked with Dmytro Bielievtsov (CTO and Co-founder) and after the last conversation I went out on the balcony, and a crazy idea came to my mind: I wanted to rework all the audio and do something that is forbidden in the world of sound engineering.
-I took all the datasets with Skywalker's voice and aggressively reworked them.
+I took all the datasets with Skywalker's voice and aggressively reworked them with AI voice cloning.
 I would even say not agreesive, but inadequate: we made a compression with an ininadequate numbers.
 We didn't do aggressive post-processing.
 I took all our datasets and highly compressed the source voices.
 This way I brightened the f0 of the source and helped the model work better for the conversion.
 After this experiment, everything worked out and we got perfect voice dynamics of the target got even better.

 About the beginning of the war, Russian occupation and longing for home